 - Complimentary for your use at the remote bear lodge, there is: hot tub, kayaks, fishing gear with guide, internet access, beer and wine.

-* Single Supplement Cost: Single occupancy for 4 nights’ accommodations, (3 nights at the bear lodge must be shared accommodations) is an additional: $ 795.00.
+* Single Supplement Cost: Single occupancy for 4 nights’ accommodations, (3 nights at the lodge in Lake Clark must be shared accommodations) is additional: $ 895.00.

-Because of the limited number of cabins and short season the bear lodge in , it is necessary that participants share a cabin there.
+Because of the limited number of cabins and short season the lodge in Lake Clark, it is necessary that participants share a cabin there.
 We will pair up likely travelers together for the double occupancy in separate beds at the lodge in Lake Clark.

 NOTE: There is 300 lb. weight limit per person (including clothing) for the helicopter flight.
 No weight limit on the airplane portion.